-A common concern among pet owners is that their dogs or cats will pick up fleas.
-However, it’s not just pets that are at risk; humans can actually get fleas too.
+A common concern among pet owners is that their dogs or cats will pick up fleas, but what about us?
+Can humans get fleas?
+The answer is yes!
+Humans can actually get fleas too.
 Fleas will jump onto any animal or person that it can reach to feed on the blood it needs to survive.
 Instead of being hidden by fur, fleas and flea bites might be hidden by clothing.
 Fleas can carry diseases, so it’s important to protect yourself from these pests.

 People can pick up fleas in the same ways as pets: walking in the woods, doing yard work, or touching infested furniture or clothing.
 More commonly, people are bitten by fleas that come from their pet.
 Even if your dog or cat hasn’t shown symptoms of flea bites, the fleas might have already laid eggs in their fur or on your carpets or couches.

 Fleas reproduce incredibly quickly.
 An adult flea can lay as many as 50 eggs a day.
 These eggs grow to adulthood in only three weeks.
 Once they’re in, it’s only a matter of time before the fleas multiply and spread to you.